Xpra-org/xpra/docs/Usage/Shadow-Server.md

 * this is insecure and does not cover [authentication](./Authentication.md) or [encryption](../Network/Encryption.md)
 * MS Windows and Mac OS X do not have X11 display names (`:0` in the example above), in this case you can simply omit the display argument
 * if there is only a single `$DISPLAY` active on the system, you do not need to specify it (no `:0`)
+* do not shadow an existing [seamless](../../docs/Usage/Seamless.md) or [desktop](../../docs/Usage/Start-Desktop.md) xpra session when you can just attach to it

 # Relevant Tickets